 This program interrogates what it means to live as a writer, which includes incorporating a daily practice of writing and learning to read the literary world.
 We will explore the importance of presentation to success in this realm, including key elements of a writer’s portfolio like the bio, artist statement, and submission cover letter.
 Within the writing community that we establish, we will assemble and offer feedback on submission packets.
 We will write, submit, praise and challenge one another in the craft, support one another in social media and learn strategies for getting our work from the page to the world where it belongs.

 This program is designed for students who have a significant body of work and a strong interest in continuing their growth in the writing profession through publishing, fellowships, residencies, and/or an MFA or alternative writing program.
 You do not need to have an MFA or the intention to enroll in an MFA for this program.
 All writers are welcome!

 To clarify, this program will NOT include editing or formal workshopping.
 Instead, this program is focused on moving work that is polished and completed to the final stages of publication or other arenas in the writing profession.

 DURING THE PROGRAM

 To receive the most from this workshop series, we recommend students take both our four-week session and our eight-week session, as each session complements the other and fully equips the student for success in the literary world.

 In the four-week session, students will learn how to prepare themselves for working with an agent or publicist.
-Guest speakers will include literary agents who will lead workshops on how to write a query letter, package a manuscript, research and work with agents, build promotional items and more.
+Guest speakers will include literary agents or publicists who will lead workshops on how to write a query letter, package a manuscript, research and work with agents/publicists, build promotional items and more.

 At the end of this course, our students will be invited to submit a single query to each of our partner literary organizations.
-Agents will grant these queries a priority reading past the normal 'slush pile' of submissions.
+Agents or publicists will grant these queries a priority reading past the normal 'slush pile' of submissions.